ray-project/ray/doc/source/serve/getting_started.md

 This tutorial will walk you through the process of deploying models with Ray Serve.
 It will show you how to

-* expose your models over HTTP using Ray Serve [deployments](serve-managing-deployments-guide)
+* expose your models over HTTP using deployments
 * test your deployments over HTTP
-* compose multiple-model machine learning pipelines with Ray Serve [deployment graphs](serve-model-composition-guide)
+* compose multiple-model machine learning models together into a single application

 We'll use two models in this tutorial: